abhiramu/cicdassignmentherovired/README.md

-# Flask CI/CD Pipeline with Jenkins
+# Flask CI/CD Pipeline with Jenkins hero

 This project sets up a Jenkins pipeline to build, test, and deploy a Flask web application.